gjacobs314/HackQ/README.md

 ## Support

-If you need any help, open an issue and I will assist you.
-Alternatively, you can contact the [developer of the original project](https://github.com/gjacobs314/HQTrivia).
+If you need any help, please open an issue and I will assist you.

 ## TODO:
 - [x] Crowdsource answers from Discord trivia server for a second opinion.